Skip to content

 Queue #8

-(Reserved) Executes Data Platform threshold detection and other general monitor, metric generation related tasks 5 Scale when having a large number of general monitors
+(Reserved) Executes data platform threshold detection and other ordinary monitor, metric generation related function tasks 5 Scale when the number of ordinary monitors is high

 worker-9